Faye Adams: Music career

-Later life
+Later life and death

-She remarried in 1968, to second husband Clarence J. Jones, and as Fannie Jones' returned to her gospel roots and family life in New Jersey.
+Adams remarried in 1968, to second husband Clarence J. Jones, and as Fannie Jones' returned to her gospel roots and family life in New Jersey.
 In the 1970s, she was credited as co-writer with her husband of several gospel and secular songs, and released a single, "Sinner Man", on Savoy Records in 1975.

 In February 1998, she received an award from the Rhythm and Blues Foundation, and at the time was reported to be living in England.

-According to music writer and rhythm and blues historian Marv Goldberg, he located a single source, albeit without a written obituary, stating that a "Fannie Jones" (Tuell's married name), died aged 93, on November 2, 2016, but this has not been confirmed as being the famous singer.
+Adams died on November 2, 2016, at the age of 93.
+Although this was not covered by the media and no formal obituary was located, her death was confirmed by rhythm and blues historian Marv Goldberg through Adams' great-granddaughter, Paris Alexa Williams.